jcwang587/math-modeling/01_liter-prog.md

   name: python3
 ---

-# Literate Programming
+# Literate Programming and Git

-Students will learn to use the MATLAB Live Editor, which integrates code chunks and notes effectively, as their primary tool in subsequent modules.
+**Literate programming** is a programming paradigm introduced in 1984 by [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth) in which a computer program is given as an explanation of how it works in a natural language.
+In this chapter, students will learn to use the MATLAB Live Editor, which integrates code chunks and notes effectively, as their primary tool in subsequent modules.

+**Git** is a distributed version control system that tracks versions of files.
+It is often used to control source code by programmers collaboratively developing software.
 A version control system is essential for modern coding development.
 Students will start a personal GitHub to store their code and set up a Git plugin in MATLAB.

-## An example cell
+## MATLAB Live Editor

 With MyST Markdown, you can define code cells with a directive like so: